John Wisniewski

-John Scott Wisniewski (/wɪsˈnɛski/ wiss-NES-kee; born June 28, 1962) is an American Democratic Party politician, who served in the New Jersey General Assembly from 1996 to 2018, where he represented the 19th Legislative District.
-He was a Democratic candidate for Governor of New Jersey in the 2017 election, he lost in the primary election to Phil Murphy.
+John Scott Wisniewski (/wɪsˈnɛski/ wiss-NES-kee; born June 28, 1962) is an American attorney and politician.
+A Democratic, he served in the New Jersey General Assembly from 1996 to 2018, representing the 19th Legislative District.

+Wisniewki served as chairman of Bernie Sanders' 2016 presidential campaign in New Jersey.
+He was an unsuccessful candidate for Governor of New Jersey in the 2017 election, losing the Democratic primary to Phil Murphy.
+In 2024, he became a commissioner of the New Jersey Turnpike Authority.

 Early life, education, and law career

 Wisniewski was born on June 28, 1962, in Perth Amboy, New Jersey.
 He is of Polish descent, and the son of a factory worker.
 He attended Sacred Heart Elementary School in South Amboy and Sayreville War Memorial High School in nearby Sayreville, New Jersey.

 In 1984, he received a B.A. from Rutgers University in English / Economics and was awarded a J.D. from the Seton Hall University School of Law in 1987, where he was a classmate of New Jersey Governor Chris Christie.

 Wisniewski is an adjunct professor at Monmouth University.

 He also owns and runs a general practice law firm, Wisniewski and Associates, L.L.C., based out of Sayreville.